 When Professional Dental Assessment May Be Needed

-- Visible damage to the tooth, including chips, cracks, or a missing section
+Visible damage to the tooth, including chips, cracks, or a missing section, warrants professional attention.
+Even small fractures may benefit from early treatment to prevent further deterioration.

-- Pain or discomfort, whether constant or triggered by biting, temperature, or touch
+Pain or discomfort, whether constant or triggered by biting, temperature, or touch, may indicate that deeper structures of the tooth have been affected.

-- Sensitivity to hot or cold that was not present before the accident
+Sensitivity to hot or cold that was not present before the accident may suggest that the dentine or pulp has been exposed.

-- Swelling of the gum, cheek, or jaw around the affected area
+Swelling of the gum, cheek, or jaw around the affected area may indicate inflammation or the early stages of infection.

 If you experience any of these symptoms following a dental injury, contacting a dental practice promptly is a sensible step.
-For broader guidance on what constitutes a dental emergency, our complete guide to dental emergencies in London covers a wide range of urgent situations.
+Many clinics are equipped to provide same-day or urgent assessments for dental emergencies.

 Prevention and Oral Health Advice

-- Wear a mouthguard during sport.
-Custom-fitted mouthguards offer significantly better protection than generic over-the-counter options.
+Wear a mouthguard during sport.
+Custom-fitted mouthguards, made by a dentist, offer significantly better protection than generic over-the-counter options.
+They are particularly important for contact sports and activities with a risk of falls or collisions.

-- Address existing dental issues.
+Address existing dental issues.
 Teeth that are weakened by untreated decay, large fillings, or cracks may be more vulnerable to fracture.
+Regular dental check-ups allow your dentist to identify and address potential weaknesses before they become a problem.

-- Avoid using teeth as tools.
-Opening bottles, tearing packaging, or biting hard objects places unnecessary stress on tooth enamel.
+Avoid using teeth as tools.
+Opening bottles, tearing packaging, or biting hard objects such as pens or ice places unnecessary stress on tooth enamel and increases the risk of chips and fractures.

-- Maintain good oral hygiene.
+Maintain good oral hygiene.
 Brushing twice daily with a fluoride toothpaste and cleaning between teeth daily helps maintain strong, healthy enamel.
+A well-maintained tooth is more resistant to damage than one compromised by decay or erosion.

-- Attend regular dental appointments.
+Attend regular dental appointments.
 Routine examinations allow your dentist to monitor the health and integrity of your teeth over time.
+Early identification of vulnerabilities can inform preventative strategies tailored to your individual needs.

 Key Points to Remember